-More

-Add a static route to direct all traffic destined to more Remote Network IP Addresses/ Remote Network Mask through the VPN connection.
+More - Add a static route to direct all traffic destined to more Remote Network IP Addresses/ Remote Network Mask through the VPN connection.
 This is usually used when you find there are several subnets behind the remote VPN router.

-RIP Direction

-The option specifies the direction of RIP (Routing Information Protocol) packets.
+RIP Direction - The option specifies the direction of RIP (Routing Information Protocol) packets.
 You can enable/disable one of direction here.
 Herein, we provide four options: TX/RX Both, TX Only, RX Only, and Disable.

-From first subnet to remote network, you have to do

-If the remote network only allows you to dial in with single IP, please choose NAT, otherwise choose Route.
+From first subnet to remote network, you have to do - If the remote network only allows you to dial in with single IP, please choose NAT, otherwise choose Route.

-Change default route to this VPN tunnel

-Check this box to change the default route with this VPN tunnel.
-Be aware that this setting is available only for one WAN interface is enabled.
+Change default route to this VPN tunnel - Check this box to change the default route with this VPN tunnel.
+Note that this setting is available only for one WAN interface is enabled.
 It is not available when both WAN interfaces are enabled.
-You have to disable one WAN interface (WAN 1 or WAN 2) on WAN >> General Setup for enabling such setting.